 2. Head to the Schlossberg for panoramic views

 Here’s a challenge for you: look at the Clock Tower and try to figure out the time!
-Hehe!
 While you’re here, drop by at Schlossberg Biergarten (Beer Garden) or Aiola Upstairs café/restaurant for a drink/meal and fabulous views.

-3. Indulge in the colourful culinary scene
+3. Indulge in the food scene

-4. Look for cool local products and designs
+4. Look for local products and designs

 Graz is a dream for shoppers who love vintage and designer goods.
 The main shopping areas can be found in the city centre around Hauptplatz and Herrengasse.
 If you’re interested in local products (from liquors to jams) or an authentic souvenir, visit ‘s Fachl, located in an alley off Herrengasse.
 In this shop, local producers hire a box to showcase their products!